rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 $ git fetch
 ````

-And finally, rebase against the upstream:
+And finally, rebase against your local checkout of the upstream master branch:

 ````bash
 $ git rebase upstream-master